-- The Council has drawn £0.342m from the General Fund Reserve during the year which decreases the balance to £8.330m as of 31 March 2024. - This represents a £1.429m improvement against budget, primarily arising from Treasury gains from higher than anticipated interest rates for cash investments and improved income receipts from Planning Applications. - The value of the Council's long-term assets increased slightly from £46.022m to £51.490m. - Following the valuation of the Staffordshire Pension Fund a previous pensions liability of £7.857m is now measured as an asset of £2.012m.
-A separate disclosure note in the accounts details the technical accounting treatment of an asset within the Pensions Fund. - The Capital budget was underspent in the financial year by £12.891m (due to the reprofiling of large project spend) which will be carried forward into the 2024/25 financial year.
+- The Council has drawn £0.428m from the General Fund Reserve during the year which decreases the balance to £7.903m as of 31 March 2025. - This represents a £1.028m improvement against budget, primarily arising from less than anticipated inflationary growth applying to a number of services and Council salaries, plus strong performance at the Council's Leisure Centres. - The value of the Council's long-term assets increased from £49.477m to £58.762m due to investment in our industrial estate and upward revaluations (including the Community Hub). - After application of the Asset Ceiling, the Pensions Liability on the Balance Sheet has reduced from £9.972m to £9.347m. - The Capital budget was underspent in the financial year by £11.124m (due to the reprofiling of large project spend) which will be carried forward into the 2025/26 financial year.